 Does anyone on your team treat Visual Studio like an App Store?
 Hastily picking out NuGet packages to use and carelessly scrolling through the terms and services just to hit accept?

-I'll explain how how can avoid this kind of costly lawsuit, as well as automate some of the process, so you can keep this as simple and fast as possible.
+I’ll explain how you can avoid this kind of costly lawsuit, as well as automate some of the processes so they can be as simple and fast as possible.

 It all starts by adding NuGet Packages to your company’s existing third-party software policy.